Vincenzo Santapaola: The murder of Angelo Santapaola (2007)

 One of the most significant and shocking events tied to Vincenzo Santapaola was the murder of his cousin, Angelo Santapaola, in 2007.
 This murder, which would later be central to his conviction, was a brutal act of violence that reflected the deep divisions within the Santapaola family itself.
 Angelo, who had started to diverge from the family’s leadership and had attempted to make his own way in the criminal world, was seen as a threat by Vincenzo.
 Tensions within the family had reached a breaking point, and Vincenzo ordered the elimination of Angelo, seeing him as an obstacle to maintaining control over the family’s criminal operations.

 The murder of Angelo Santapaola, along with his bodyguard, Nicola Sedici, was carried out in a gruesome manner.
 Their bodies were discovered in a slaughterhouse in Ramacca, where they had been subjected to the brutal technique of “lupara bianca", which is often used by the Mafia to make bodies disappear.
 The remains were burned and discarded, leaving little evidence behind.
 However, investigations eventually pointed to Vincenzo as the mastermind behind the killing.

-Vincenzo’s role in this murder was revealed through the testimonies of several Mafia informants, including Francesco Squillaci, known as “Martiddina,” who had previously been involved with Cosa Nostra but later cooperated with the authorities.
+Santapaola's role in this murder was revealed through the testimonies of several Mafia informants, including Francesco Squillaci, known as “Martiddina,” who had previously been involved with Cosa Nostra but later cooperated with the authorities.
 Squillaci’s cooperation with the prosecution played a critical role in exposing Vincenzo’s involvement.
 Despite being identified as the instigator of the murder, Vincenzo was acquitted of the charges related to Nicola Sedici’s death.

 2012 arrest

-In 2012, Vincenzo Santapaola was arrested by the Carabinieri's ROS unit in Catania as part of the "Iblis" investigation into alleged connections between the mafia, business, and politics.
-Initially evading capture during the operation on November 3, 2010, Santapaola remained a fugitive while legal proceedings continued.
+In 2012, Santapaola was arrested by the Carabinieri's ROS unit in Catania as part of the "Iblis" investigation into alleged connections between the mafia, business, and politics.
+Initially evading capture during the operation on 3 November 2010, Santapaola remained a fugitive while legal proceedings continued.
 Although the Court of Review initially annulled the arrest order, the Catania Prosecutor’s Office appealed to the Court of Cassation, which overturned the decision and referred the matter to a different panel.
 The new court confirmed the need for precautionary custody, reinstating the arrest order, which was then executed by the authorities.